-Coues then forwarded his letter to the editors of The Nation, which published it in full.
+Coues then forwarded his letter to the editors of The Nation, who published it in full.
 There, Coues certainly does make some provocative claims.
 Ghosts can be investigated, he opens, and investigated with one’s nose: “‘Ghosts’ frequently (not usually) emit a perceptible odor, sometimes very strong, sometimes fragrant, sometimes the reverse, nearly always peculiar to themselves.”
 He notes this before mentioning that one can also see and hear ghosts.
 He then points out that ghosts can even be weighed “on any suitable platform scales, in the same way that any other object, as the investigator himself, might be weighed.”
 As if deliberately intending to sabotage his own credibility, he next adds that a scientist can make a “physical, chemical,or microscopical examination of detached portions of [ghosts], as hair, nails, or pieces of any substance which may envelop them more or less completely,” a method of investigation Coues states he himself has used.

 Needless to say, the suggestion that Coues had closely studied the hair or the fingernails/toenails of smelly ghosts left him open to mockery from the scientific community.
 About half a year later, the editor of Science reported on a Theosophical society proclaiming that it had put itself in charge of censoring work being done by American Society for Psychical Research, and its head censor was “the well-known ghost-smeller,” Dr. Coues.
 This time, the letter Coues wrote in response was accepted by Science.
 Interestingly (if not unfortunately), the letter becomes a platform for Coues’ theory that all plants, animals, and minerals possess a substance that he dubbed “biogen.”
 This mostly spirit/slightly material substance explains why the editor, an acquaintance of Coues, was allergic to cats.
 Exactly how sarcastic Coues is being here is a bit difficult to tell.